aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textboxactivexcontrol/_index.md

 ```

-a character to be displayed in place of the characters entered.
+Gets a character to be displayed in place of the characters entered.

 **Returns:**
 char